kubeflow/website/content/docs/fairing/configure-fairing.md

 Docker images include Kubeflow Fairing and come preconfigured for using Kubeflow Fairing to run training jobs on your Kubeflow cluster.

-If your Kubeflow notebook server was built from a custom Jupyter Docker image, follow the instruction in this guide to configure your notebooks environment with access to your Kubeflow environment.
+If you built your Kubeflow notebook server from a custom Jupyter Docker image, follow the instruction in this guide to configure your notebooks environment with access to your Kubeflow environment.